GeoffStengel/pauls_dogs/README.md

 🛎️ 👬🏽 Domain Important - at Section 5 You'll Need These Numbers in Godaddy Manage DNS: https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain 🛎️

-✅ 18: Lets Do a Recap Making Sure You Have All Steps In Place.
+✅ 20: Lets Do a Recap Making Sure You Have All Steps In Place.

-💡 19: So Now Your Storage Is With Either AWS S3 or DigitalOcean (Depending On Which You Chose)
+💡 21: So Now Your Storage Is With Either AWS S3 or DigitalOcean (Depending On Which You Chose)

-💡 20: Heroku Is Your Host (heroku.com)
+💡 22: Heroku Is Your Host (heroku.com)

-💡 21: Godaddy Holds YOUR Domain & That Should Be Pointing To YOUR Github Repo
+💡 23: Godaddy Holds YOUR Domain & That Should Be Pointing To Heroku

-💡 22: Heroku Make Sure YOUR Github Is What Ya See In Settings As Step ✅6: Suggests
+💡 24: Heroku Make Sure YOUR Github Is What Ya See In Settings As Step ✅6: Suggests

-💡 23: Heroku Settings Is Pointed to Original Repo For Development ONLY - Choose Yours Where Ya See Original When Ya Have Domain
+💡 25: Heroku Settings Is Pointed to Original Repo For Development ONLY - Choose Yours Where Ya See Original When Ya Have Domain

-💡 24: Read This Blog For Extra Tips On Setting Up Godaddy Domain & Github https://geoffstengel.com/blogs/website_info.html
+💡 26: Read This Blog For Extra Tips On Setting Up Godaddy Domain & Github https://geoffstengel.com/blogs/website_info.html

-🔥 24: Tip Taco 🌮  geoffstengel.com
+🔥 27: Tip Taco 🌮  geoffstengel.com